Signs Labor Is Near: How To Know Baby Is Coming - Baby Chick

 Your Water Breaks

-This seldom happens as we see it in the movies.
+It doesn’t always happen the way it does in the movies.
 Many women may notice a trickle of excess fluid and have difficulty distinguishing between urine and amniotic fluid.2,5 Others will feel a gush or experience a significant release of water from their body.5 The water breaks before labor for 8-10% of moms.
-For the rest of moms, it breaks during labor or at the end while pushing.3 However, for some, labor begins (or signals that it’s about to start) with the water breaking.9
+For the rest of the moms, it breaks during labor or at the end while pushing.3 However, for some, labor begins (or signals that it’s about to start) with the water breaking.9

 Contact your doctor or midwife if you feel your water may have broken.
 Inform them if you notice any blood or a brown or green discoloration in the fluid.
 Try smelling your underwear to help determine if it is soaked with amniotic fluid or urine.
 Amniotic fluid is odorless, so if you smell nothing, it may be a sign that your water has broken.2 You can also put on a clean pair of panties and walk around.
 If you continue to leak, it’s probably your water, not urine.